 - Any Attractions we missed or wanted to ride again

-- Finish with fining a good spot around Cinerella’s Castle to watch Happily Ever After.
+- Finish with finding a good spot around Cinderella’s Castle to watch nightly show.

 With this Magic Kingdom itinerary we were able to experience the most popular Magic Kingdom attractions.
 We spent most of our time experiencing rides and didn’t do as many characters.